Respect for All

 In the aftermath of the killing of George Floyd and subsequent mounting pressure on governments from the Black Lives Matter movement around the world, institutions have been subject to intense scrutiny over their roles in perpetuating or tackling inequality and dismantling systemic racism.
 The education system has a vital role to play in this.
 Strathallan has been and actively continues to examine and determine what more we can do to confront prejudice wherever it exists within our community.
 The following considerations are now explicitly part our ongoing discussions:

-- Using MUN, Debating and Pubic Speaking to engage pupils in the ideas and issues that lead to better understanding of race, religion, cultural diversity and inclusion
+- Using Debating, Public Speaking, and other co-curricular activities to engage pupils in the ideas and issues that lead to better understanding of race, religion, cultural diversity and inclusion.

 On Identity and Gender